Technical Indicators in Excel – Get Better Trading Results!

 Technical indicators and chart patterns are a vital part of trading.
-See you how you can leverage their power by learning how to calculate technical indicators in Excel.
+Leverage their power by learning how to calculate technical indicators in Excel.

 Most traders use technical indicators every day.
 We use them to identify: